 PROES: 100 days of miscalculations and setbacks of the new government

-At 100 days in office, President Nayib Bukele has embroiled Salvadoran politics--and not only because of his populist rhetoric.
-Many in El Salvador’s social movement increasingly see parallels between the emerging trends of his administration and those of other neoconservative and authoritarian governments in the region.
-The following document from Professionals for the transformation of El Salvador (PROES) identifies 100 actions and statements from the new president that have caused the most concern (translated from the original Spanish by CISPES).
+100 days into Nayib Bukele's presidency, many in El Salvador’s social movement increasingly see parallels between the emerging trends of his administration and those of other neoconservative and authoritarian governments in the region.
+The following document from Professionals for the Transformation of El Salvador (PROES) identifies 100 actions and statements from the new president that have caused the most concern (translated from the original Spanish by CISPES).

 (September 8, 2019)

 At 100 days of the new administration, unemployment and the price of various goods and services has increased; the state is weakened; various social programs have been terminated; and foreign policy, at the service of the United States, has damaged national sovereignty.
 Below we present 100 setbacks and miscalculations of the government.

 1. In his inauguration speech, the president announced that “We would have to take a little bitter medicine” and “suffer a bit.”